 I personally think that we should be designing something totally passive approach and embracing what God has been giving us in the surroundings.
-Well in this video is an example by a philippine eco entrepreneur, or social enterprise based project.
+Well in this video is an example of a philippine eco-entrepreneur or social enterprise based project.
 A Liter of Light Project Basically what he does is by helping the bottom billions on their home lighting spacing problem, these homes are merely squatters built over without planning and emphasize of lights.
 Covered by steel sheet tiles, what he did was by cutting a hole and inserting a 1.5 Liter bottle which was filled with water and bleach (to prevent growth of algae) Having this bottle insert into the hole, the light was refracted and shining 360* over the internal space, which light intensity claims to be as strong as a 50 watt bulb.

 Please Watch the Video HERE.

 It was simply astonishing because it solves 2 problems, waste, and fuel.
 Isang has plans to light up a million homes by 2012.
 But by this rate as much as I’m thinking if can start a pilot project in Malaysia, it’s hard because generally we are all well equipped with active lighting everywhere and electricity bill won’t kill people here with our bottom billion isn’t as hardcore poor as Philippines in terms of numbers.